JohnAnthony/TROG/README.md

 expects at least an 80x25 terminal and can't operate on sizes smaller than that.
 The program will gracefully quit in such a situation.

-Resizing can cause graphical anomalies. if you really have to resize your terminal while you're playing you can force a hard redraw by pressing F4 at any of the main play mode screens.
+Resizing can cause graphical anomalies.
+If you really have to resize your terminal while you're playing you can force a hard redraw by pressing F4 at any of the main play mode screens.
+The game MAY automatically handle this itself, but it relies upon your libncurses being compiled with the --enable-sigwinch flag and I bet you don't know if it is or not.

 ---------------------------------------